Recent Edgren Scholars

 "A Picture's Worth a Thousand Data Points?
 AI-driven Machine Learning in Digital Humanities Analyses" by Dr. Charles Goldberg, Associate Professor of History and Zach Haala (majors in Computer Science with Software Project Management, Digital Humanities, and Software Engineering '22)

-"No Place Like Home: Understanding Social Connection Among Those with Lived Experience in Homelessness" by Dr. Ripley Smith, Professor of Communication Studies and Kate Larson (major in Communication Studies '22)
+"No Place Like Home: Understanding Social Connection Among Those with Lived Experience in Homelessness" by Dr. L. Ripley Smith, Professor of Communication Studies and Kate Larson (major in Communication Studies '22)

 2019